What you should consider when hiking Gros Morne National Park

 - If you want to visit the Western Brook Pond as a stopover on the way to or from L'Anse aux Meadows, then you can stay overnight at the Shallow Bay Motel* at Cow Head.
 We stayed there after our boat tour and hike to Western Brook Pond.

-- Find more accommodations in Gros Morne National Park* can be found here.
+- Other accommodations in Gros Morne National Park* here.

 - Why the accommodations we chose were a good choice , you will find out in this article.